TRAPPIST-1: TRAPPIST-1c

 Infrared measurements by the NASA / ESA / Canadian Space Agency / James Webb Space Telescope of TRAPPIST-1 c indicate that it is likely not as Venus-like as once imagined.

-TRAPPIST-1c has a semi-major axis of 0.0158 AU and orbits its star every 2.42 Earth days.
+TRAPPIST-1c has a semi-major axis of 0.0158 AU and orbits its star every 2.42 days.
 It is close enough to TRAPPIST-1 to be tidally locked.
 JWST observations have ruled out the existence of Venus-like atmospheres, or CO_{2}-rich atmospheres without a temperature inversion.
 Airlessness is possible, but water vapour- or oxygen-rich atmospheres are not ruled out.
 These data imply that relative to Earth or Venus, TRAPPIST-1c has a lower carbon content.
 TRAPPIST-1c is outside the habitable zone as it receives about twice as much stellar irradiation as Earth and thus either is or has been a runaway greenhouse.
 Based on several climate models, the planet would have been desiccated by TRAPPIST-1's stellar wind and radiation.
 TRAPPIST-1c could harbour water only in specific settings on its surface.
 Observations in 2017 showed no escaping hydrogen, but observations by the Hubble Space Telescope (HST) in 2020 indicated that hydrogen may be escaping at a rate of 1.4e7 g/s.

 TRAPPIST-1d

-TRAPPIST-1d has a semi-major axis of 0.022 AU and an orbital period of 4.05 Earth days.
+TRAPPIST-1d has a semi-major axis of 0.0223 AU and an orbital period of 4.05 days.
 It is more massive but less dense than Mars.
 Based on fluid dynamical arguments, TRAPPIST-1d is expected to have weak temperature gradients on its surface if it is tidally locked, and may have significantly different stratospheric dynamics than that of Earth.
 Several climate models suggest that the planet may or may not have been desiccated by TRAPPIST-1's stellar wind and radiation; density estimates, if confirmed, indicate it is not dense enough to consist solely of rock.
-The current state of TRAPPIST-1d depends on its rotation and climatic factors like cloud feedback; (Note: Clouds on the day side reflecting starlight could cool TRAPPIST-1d down to temperatures that allow the presence of liquid water.) it is close to the inner edge of the habitable zone, but the existence of either liquid water or alternatively a runaway greenhouse effect (that would render it uninhabitable) are dependent on detailed atmospheric conditions.
+The current state of TRAPPIST-1d depends on its rotation and climatic factors like cloud feedback; (Note: Clouds on the day side reflecting starlight could cool TRAPPIST-1d down to temperatures that allow the presence of liquid water.) it is inside of, or close to, the inner edge of the habitable zone, but the existence of either liquid water or alternatively a runaway greenhouse effect (that would render it uninhabitable) are dependent on detailed atmospheric conditions.
 Water could persist in specific settings on the planet.
-The planet was observed by the JWST; no Earth-like atmosphere was detected.